hello/user-guide/content/app/navigating-days.md

 ## Navigating Days

 Swipe left or right on the timeline to navigate forward or back a day.
-Tap the date at the top to zoom out.

-{{% photo source="/img/sleep-trends.jpg" %}}
+Tap the date at the top to get a zoomed out view.